 - Mix the ingredients well and apply this paste to your face.

 - Wash it off with normal water.

 The presence of lactic acids, AHA’s (Alpha hydroxy acids) and many other nutrients make yogurt an outstanding home remedy for bright and glowing skin.
-Furthermore, Dr. Hellman explains that the topical application of a yogurt face mask is quite good to soothe the sunburned skin.
+Furthermore, Dr. Hellman explains that the topical application of a yogurt face mask is quite good to soothe sunburned skin.